Fighting Heart Disease: Fish-based or Plant-based Omega-3s?

-Even though Omega-3s (and their benefits) have been associated with cardiovascular health for decades, the health and wellness community has continued to raise questions concerning their effectiveness in reducing the risk of cardiovascular illness.
+Even though Omega-3 and cardiovascular health have been associated for decades, the health and wellness community has continued to raise questions concerning their effectiveness in reducing the risk of cardiovascular illness.
 Recently, 50 researchers representing nine different countries came together to study the effects of a diet rich in plant and fish-based omega-3s on the incidence of coronary heart disease.
 Here’s what they found…

 Here's a brief overview of what the researchers were working with: